 Attractions

-The Heritage Sawmill in Hearst, the Bruce Mines Museum, and the Heritage Sawmill are just a few of the regional museums to explore our area’s contribution to Canada’s history.
+Visit the ruins of Fort St. Joseph National Historic Site, once a remote British outpost, then walk the on-site nature trails.
+The Heritage Sawmill in Hearst, the Bruce Mines Museum, and the Timber Village Museum are just a few of the regional museums to explore the area’s contribution to Canada’s history.
 Follow the Sault Ste.
 Marie Hub Trail to the Sault Ste.
-Marie Canal Historic Site to learn its innovative secrets.
+Marie Canal Historic Site, once the world’s longest lock.

 Visit major attractions Canadian Bushplane Heritage Centre, Sault Ste.
 Marie Museum, Ermatinger•Clergue National Historic Site, and the Art Gallery of Algoma.